15 Must-See Horror Anime Movies, Ranked

 Creating terror with animation means that you aren't limited to our concept of reality.
 In anime, the body can be bent, stretched, and ripped apart using excruciating and fantastical methods that can only be realized via hand-drawn or computer-generated images.
 Films such as "Vampire Hunter D" and "Wicked City" realize horror anime's grotesque potential, creating hellish worlds where women become spider demons and eat men alive.
 Old tropes and well-tread creatures such as zombies are given facelifts and realized in new, repulsive ways that can't be replicated by actors in front of a camera.

-There's going to be a lot of gore on this list, especially from director Yoshiaki Kawajiri, who is known for his uncanny ability to create disgusting, sexual creatures with depraved desires.
-Animation lends itself perfectly to body horror, after all.
-But that isn't all that the world of horror anime has to offer; there are plenty of haunting ghost stories and psychological thrillers that will appeal to fans more interested in the supernatural side of the genre.
+There's going to be a lot of gore on this list of the best horror anime movies, especially from director Yoshiaki Kawajiri, who is known for his uncanny ability to create disgusting, sexual creatures with depraved desires.
+Animation lends itself perfectly to subgenre of body horror, after all.
+But that isn't all that the world of horror anime movies has to offer, as there are plenty of haunting ghost stories and psychological thrillers that will appeal to fans more interested in the supernatural side of the genre.

 15. Gyo: Tokyo Fish Attack (2012)